josefs/meta-paper/paper.md

 Defining the `Shape` type like a GADT makes programming with is a lot more natural.
-Many of the functions which had to be implemented in the `Shape` type class in repa can now be implemeted as ordinary functions.
+Many of the functions which had to be implemented in the `Shape` type class in repa can now be implemented as ordinary functions.

 ~~~